faa5115/reconstruction/README.md

 Examples: Sample data and scripts demonstrating the method’s application.
 (For most methods)

 # Methods Included
-These are all my implementation of these methods
+These are all my implementation of these methods:

 ## Coil Combination
 Topics I go over: